 Gender Inclusive Bathroom With Shower: No

-Join Bio-Pioneer RAP at UMass Amherst for a focused and supportive first-year experience!
+Join the Bio-Pioneers RAP at UMass Amherst for a focused and supportive first-year experience!
 This year-long program is for declared life science majors who are first-generation college students.
-Bio-Pioneer RAP offers a smooth transition to college life, celebrates first-generation identity, and provides academic and social support.
+Bio-Pioneers RAP offers a smooth transition to college life, celebrates first-generation identity, and provides academic and social support.
 With dedicated courses, academic advising, tutoring, and peer collaboration, students build a strong foundation in science.
 Engage in campus life through discussions, events, and a week-long orientation before the start of the academic year.
 Embark on a journey of personal and academic growth with Bio-Pioneers RAP!

 - Program Coordinator & Contact: Craig McNally – [email protected]